elucidsoft/sigfoliowallet/README.md

 - View Balance of XLM Asset

 Once the above features are completed and we have reached MVP a secondary project will be created to work on adding more features.

-*This project is still in the conceptual phase, follow the project to keep up to date as we begin to make progress.
-The goal is to create one of the most attractive, beautiful and functional Stellar Wallets for Windows 10.
-It will be available via the Windows 10 Store and will focus very heavily on Fluent Design elements.*